 In the context of testing for randomness, H0 is usually taken to mean that the sequence is random.
 For each specific test, a rule must be derived that allows one to reject or not to reject H0.
 Taking H0 to mean that the sequence generated is random, the test produces a statistic with a certain probability distribution of possible values.
 This probability distribution must be determined by mathematical methods.
 From this distribution, a critical value is chosen such that a critical region in the set of possible values is determined.
 The statistic is then computed from the sample and compared to the critical value.
-If the statistic falls in the critical region, H0 is rejected, that is, one concludes the sequence produced by the generator is not random.
+If the statistic falls in the critical region, H0 is rejected; that is, one concludes the sequence produced by the generator is not random.
 Otherwise, H0 is not rejected.
-If the generator produces a random sequence, then the computed statistic will have a very low probability of falling in the critical region and, if such event occurs, it provides us with evidence that the sequence is not random as assumed in H0.
+If the generator produces a random sequence, then the computed statistic will have a very low probability of falling in the critical region, and if such an event occurs, it provides evidence that the sequence is not random as assumed in H0.

-Although the probability for such event may be very low, it is not null.
+Although the probability for such an event may be very low, it is not null.
 Incorrectly classifying a sequence produced by a generator as not random is called a type I error.
-Much worse would be if H0 is not rejected when the sequence produced by the generator is not random, an error that’s called type II.
+Much worse would be if H0 is not rejected when the sequence produced by the generator is not random, an error that is called type II.

 The probability of type I error is usually denoted by α and is called the level of significance of the test.
-The type II error is usually denoted by β.
-The value of α can be arbitrarily chosen, that is, if a specific probability of type I error is desired, say 1 %, one can set α = 0.01 for the specific test.
+The probability of type II error is usually denoted by β.
+The value of α can be arbitrarily chosen; that is, if a specific probability of type I error is desired, say 1 %, one can set α = 0.01 for the specific test.
 Doing the same for type II error is not so easy.
 Recall that the probability distribution for the statistic produced by the test was determined assuming the generator does indeed produce a random sequence, that is, assuming H0 is true.
-In the type II error case, H0 is not true, so the probability distribution of the statistic test is not known.
+In the case of type II error, H0 is not true, so the probability distribution of the statistic test is not known.
 Unless this probability distribution is known, β is not a fixed value because there is an infinite number of ways that a sequence can be non-random.
 Each different way determines a different β.

 the state-of-the-art in statistical tests

 Under the framework of hypothesis testing, a series of tests can be devised to analyse samples of the random number generator.
-There is no maximum number of tests one can apply to a random number generator and there is no maximum number of tests a random number generator can pass that will prove it to be truly random.
-It’s also not possible to build an algorithmic random number generator that passes all statistical tests; [12], section 2.2.4, page 41.
-Nonetheless, the more tests one applies to a random number generator the more confident one gets of its quality.
+There is no maximum number of tests one can apply to a random number generator, and there is no maximum number of tests a random number generator can pass that will prove it to be truly random.
+It is also not possible to build an algorithmic random number generator that passes all statistical tests [12].
+Nonetheless, the more tests one applies to a random number generator, the more confident one becomes of its quality.

-Perhaps the first battery of tests was devised by Donald Knuth in 1969; [1], section 3.3, page 38.
-In 1996, George Marsaglia published DIEHARD [21] given the insufficiency of Knuth’s.
-NIST, in the United States, published its own battery [22] in the year 2000, being last revised in 2010, to supersede Marsaglia’s.
+Perhaps the first battery of tests was devised by Donald Knuth in 1969 [1].
+In 1996, given the insufficiency of Knuth’s tests, George Marsaglia published DIEHARD [21].
+To supersede Marsaglia’s tests, NIST, in the United States, published its own battery [22] in the year 2000, with its latest revision in 2010.
 Robert Brown published DieHarder in 2004.
 In 2007, Pierre L’Ecuyer and Richard Simard published TestU01, a C library with which C programmers can implement and test random number generators [23]: